Islanders' Ilya Sorokin: Drops to taxi squad

-Sorokin was assigned to the Islanders' taxi squad Thursday, Arthur Staple of The Athletic reports.
+Sorokin was designated for the taxi squad Saturday, Arthur Staple of The Athletic reports.

-With Sorokin headed to the taxi squad, Cory Schneider will back up Semyon Varlamov on Thursday against Pittsburgh.
-Sorokin will likely be added back to the active roster in short order.
+Semyon Varlamov will start Saturday's game versus the Penguins, while Cory Schneider will serve as the backup.
+Sorokin recorded his first career shutout Tuesday, steering away 20 shots against the Sabres, so it likely won't be long before he gets his next shot at the top level.

 More News